Global existence and non-uniqueness for the Cauchy problem associated to 3D Navier-Stokes equations perturbed by transport noise: Introduction

 Moreover, if $u_1$, $u_2$ are the solutions associated with kinetic energies $e_1$, $e_2$ and $e_1(t)=e_2(t)$ for every $t \in [0,T/2]$, then $u_1(x,t)=u_2(x,t)$ for every $x \in \T^3$ and $t \in [0,T/2]$. \end{thm}

 Our proofs strongly rely on convex integration techniques developed in previous works, both deterministic and stochastic.
 For deterministic Navier-Stokes, solutions with prescribed energy profile were constructed in \cite{BuVi19,BuVi19b} using intermittent Beltrami flows.
 Then, using intemittent jets as building blocks (first introduced in \cite{BuCoVi18}), \cite{BuMoSz20} proved non-uniqueness results for (deterministic) power-law fluids with prescribed initial condition.
 In \cite{HoZhZh22b+} these results are extended to Navier-Stokes equations perturbed with additive noise.
-More recently, \cite{HoLaPa22+} applied for the first time a convex integration scheme to an equation perturbed by noise of transport type, thanks to a flow transformation.
-In particular, they considered Euler equations.
+The main difficulty overcome by \cite{HoZhZh22b+} consists in controlling the interplay between the noise and the convex integration scheme, via the introduction of a sequence of stopping times and gluing solutions on different time intervals.
+More recently, \cite{HoLaPa22+} applied for the first time a convex integration scheme to an equation perturbed by noise of transport type, thanks to a flow transformation: roughly speaking, the stochastic PDE perturbed by transport noise is reduced to a random PDE (that is, a partial differential equation with random coefficients but without stochastic integrals) and the latter is solved by a suitably designed convex integration scheme.
+In particular, in \cite{HoLaPa22+} the authors considered Euler equations.
 All these works have significantly influenced the present one.

-The main novelties contained in this note, a part from the results here presented, are mainly of technical nature.
+The main novelties contained in this note, apart from the results here presented, are mainly of technical nature.
 Particularly non-trivial is the fact that, contrary to previous convex integration schemes for Navier-Stokes equations, here we need to include iterative estimates in $L^1_x$ for the pressure.
 Those estimates are not deduced directly from the expression of the perturbation, but rather require \emph{ad hoc} arguments based on the introduction of an auxiliary iterative scheme, see \autoref{ssec:oscillation} and \autoref{ssec:pressure_est} for details. {Also, worth of mention is the bound $p<4$ in \autoref{thm:u_0}, due to the lack of uniform-in-time control over the $L^1_x$ norm of the Reynolds stress.}

 To close this introduction, let us mention the main motivations behind our work.
 In recent years, Stratonovich transport noise has shown regularizing properties (in the sense of improved well-posedness) in transport equation \cite{FlGuPr10}, point vortices dynamics \cite{FlGuPr11}, Vlasov-Poisson equations \cite{DeFlVi14}, Navier-Stokes equations in vorticity from \cite{FlLu21}, and related models \cite{FlGaLu21c,Lu21++,Ag22+,La22+}.
 Furthermore, its appearance in fluid dynamics equations is motivated by multiscale arguments \cite{FlPa21,FlPa22,DePa22+}.